Noblesite/Noblesite/README.md

 # **E.M.A.
 Application**

-**E.M.A.** is a private research project focused on building scalable, AI-driven automation tools for enterprise platform that exposes REST API's.
+**E.M.A.** is a private research project focused on building scalable, AI-driven automation tools for enterprise platforms that exposes REST API's.
 It combines distributed processing, LLMs, and custom pipelines to create workflows for enterprise data orchestration, QA generation, and model training.

 > ⚠️ This project is under active development and currently private.